 15. Hike to the Adamas Lighthouse

-16. Explore Interesting Museums Around the Island
+16. Explore Interesting Museums

 Are you a museum lover?
 Milos has seven unique museums to shed light on different aspects of the island’s history, clustered in its two main villages.
 The Archaeological Museum (which has a replica of Venus de Milos statue), Folk & History Museum, War Museum, and Marmara Sand Museum are in Plaka.
 The Milos Mining Museum, Ecclesiastical Museum and the Naval Museum are in Adamas.